babaganosch/GameMakerScaffolding/README.md

 As stated above, GameObjects gets culled and deactivated when outside the camera view, and then re-activated again when back inside the view.

 It is also possible to create sub-classes of the LiteGameObject struct.
 These objects is only structs and more lightweight for the engine to handle.
 This is a good choice when needing a great amount of objects of something with simple logic.
 For example, bullets, effects, bugs, whatever.
-LiteGameObjects are also culled culled by the Game Controller.
+LiteGameObjects are also culled by the Game Controller.

 ```gml
 function Bullet(x, y, hspd, vspd) : LiteGameObject(x, y, spr_bullet) constructor